MarcosMasip/PocketCats-self-contained/README.md

 - Everything in this repo runs locally: DB (Docker), Backend (Spring Boot), Frontend (Next.js), and ML (Flask).
 - OAuth login uses GitHub OAuth (an external third‑party).
 The app redirects to GitHub for login; the rest of the stack is local.

+Local demo login:
+- For a fully self‑contained experience without GitHub, a demo endpoint is provided:
+  - Backend: `POST http://localhost:5432/auth/demo` returns `{ token: "..." }`.
+  - Frontend: the Login page includes a “Demo Login (local)” button that calls this endpoint and signs you in locally.

 ### Seeded data

 - The backend includes Flyway migrations that create a simple `todos` table and add a `completed` column: